zimondm/viaplay-trailers/README.md

 The app contains a suite of unit tests displaying a couple of techniques useful when testing different types of middlewares or plain functions, as well as an example of integration tests of the whole app with mocked external dependencies using a separate node app.

+Test frameworks used is jasmine.
+For integration tests superagent is used to mount the app.

 To illustrate some more advanced options with regards to scaling the app also contains a simple in-memory cache using the NodeCache package.
 In a real world application the cache should be performed outside of the app however.
 The same is true for the included rate limiter implementation.

+Code formatting using prettier, tooling using npm scripts and a handful of utility packages.

 The project is built under linux and should work on all other platforms, WSL might be required on Windows (untested).